Arty Love Poems for Your Wedding Ceremony

-Whether you're an art appreciator or an artist yourself, perhaps these love poems and bits of prose could work well in your wedding ceremony.
+Whether you're an art appreciator or an artist yourself, these love poems and bits of prose could work beautifully in your wedding ceremony.
+Each piece captures the essence of love in its unique form, making them perfect for celebrating your union.

 Married Love by Guan Daosheng